Lecrapouille/gdcef/README.md

 cd <Project>\godot-native\
 mkdir build
 cd .\gdcef
-scons target=release platform=windows -j8
+scons target=release platform=windows -j8 workspace=$WORKSPACE_STIGMEE godot_version=3.4.3 -j8
 ```

+The executable will be generated into the build directory.
+It should be placed
+into the appropriate our godot project https://github.com/stigmee/stigmee inside
+its `build` folder (to be created).
+Again the `build.py` will do it for you.

 ## Module configuration

-In order to configure the module :
-- place the `libgdcef.dll` file and `gdcefSubProcess.exe` into the project root (main game directory)
-- create the following 2 files under the `./build` directory
+In order to be used by Godot, create the following 2 files under the `./build`
+directory:

 - gdcef.gdns:
 ```